MLOps-essi-upc/taed2-PedestrianDetection/models/model-card.md

 ### Model Description

-- **Developed by:**

-Group of researchers at Facebook AI Research (FAIR) including Kaiming He, Georgia Gkioxari, Piotr Gollár and Ross Girshick, among others.
+- **Developed by:** Group of researchers at Facebook AI Research (FAIR) including Kaiming He, Georgia Gkioxari, Piotr Gollár and Ross Girshick, among others.

-- **Model type:**

-Mask R-CNN is a deep learning model that belongs to the family of Convolutional Neural Networks (CNNs).
+- **Model type:** Mask R-CNN is a deep learning model that belongs to the family of Convolutional Neural Networks (CNNs).
 It is specifically designed for the task of instance segmentation, which combines object detection (identifying objects and their bounding boxes) and semantic segmentation (pixel-wise object labeling, masks).

-- **Language(s) (NLP):**

-It is typically implemented in Python using deep learning frameworks such as TensorFlow or PyTorch.
+- **Language(s) (NLP):** It is typically implemented in Python using deep learning frameworks such as TensorFlow or PyTorch.

-- **Finetuned from model:**

-The model base [model base]("https://pytorch.org/vision/main/models/generated/torchvision.models.detection.maskrcnn_resnet50_fpn.html") used is the one found in PyTorch.
+- **Finetuned from model:** The model base [model base]("https://pytorch.org/vision/main/models/generated/torchvision.models.detection.maskrcnn_resnet50_fpn.html") used is the one found in PyTorch.

 ## Uses

-Mask R-CNN has a wide range of applications, but in this case is used for:

-- **Object Instance Segmentation:** To segment and identify objects in images while providing pixel-level masks for each instance of the object.

 ### Direct Use

 Direct use of the model involves training the model on our dataset to ahieve instance segmentation in pedestrian detection.
+So, it is able to identify objects in images while providing pixel-level masks for eash instance of the object.

 ### Out-of-Scope Use